-The corresponding action is taken when the server is in the following states.
+The corresponding action will be taken when the server is in the following states.
 In the following processing and actions, aspects that do not apply to both TDS 7.x and TDS 8.0 are explicitly identified in the text.